8:00 A.M. (The Pitt season 1): Plot

-While bringing an unhoused man into the ER, he is revealed to have three rats in his clothes, panicking Collins (Tracy Ifeachor).
-Other cases include a man with an electric dog collar glued to his neck and a man who got into a scooter accident while not wearing a helmet.
-Javadi (Shabana Azeez) clashes with Santos (Isa Briones) and learns about McKay's life as a single mother and doctor, but is shocked to find that McKay (Fiona Dourif) wears an ankle monitor.
-Mohan (Supriya Ganesh) correctly identifies that a woman who presented with crippling pain was not a drug addict seeking a fix but instead dealing with sickle cell disease.
+While bringing an unhoused man into the ER, three rats escape from his clothes and Mel diagnoses him with scurvy.
+Other cases include a man with an electric dog collar glued to his neck and a man who got into a scooter accident while not wearing a helmet, resulting in a Le Fort III facial fracture.
+Javadi clashes with Santos.
+Mohan correctly identifies that Joyce St. Claire, a woman who presented with crippling pain and restrained by the EMTs, was not a drug-seeker but has sickle cell disease.
+Whitaker finds his patient, Mr. Milton, unresponsive in the hallway and begins resuscitation efforts.